August 10, 2019

 It read, in part, “I received tissue bone from your family member.
 My procedure was done to correct severe spinal stenosis and nerve damage…in an attempt to improve my mobility and live an active healthy, lifestyle.
 THANK YOU for your unselfish and courageous gift.
 Sincerely, Vivian.”

-Laura remembers the call she received from Nebraska Organ Recovery shortly after Rod passed away on August 14, 2011.
+Laura remembers the call she received from Live On Nebraska shortly after Rod passed away on August 14, 2011.
 She knew Rod was a registered donor and would want to help others.
 But it wasn’t until she received the letter from Vivian that she started to comprehend the magnitude of Rod’s gifts.

 Ninety-five and counting